Mohadeeq/GitHub-Examples/README.md

 # GitHub-Examples
-Repo containing for GitHub Programmatic examples
+A Repo containing for GitHub Programmatic examples